meirgenuine/greenfield-deploy/README.md

 ### [Deploy projects with greenfield-deploy](#deploy-projects-with-greenfield-deploy)
 To deploy specific project in kubernetes cluster do the following steps:
 1. Be sure that all tests are passed and docker image is pushed into container registry.
-(See [How to write tests with Github Actions](#actions))
+(See [How to use GitHub Actions workflows](#github-actions))
 2. Send message to [Telegram Bot](#bot) with required parameters.
 3. Receive message from bot about deployment status.
 4. Double check that deployment succeeded by: